 What is phishing?
-How to protect yourself from scam emails and more | ZDNet
+Everything you need to know to protect yourself from scam emails and more | ZDNet

 Those behind 'Mia Ash' are thought to have been working on behalf of the Iranian government and tricked victims into handing over login credentials and private documents.

-SMS and mobile phishing
+What is SMS and mobile phishing?

-The rise of mobile messaging services - Facebook Messenger and WhatsApp in particular - has provided phishers with a new method of attack, with the fact that smartphones are now in the pocket of the victims making them almost immediately accessible.
+The rise of mobile messaging services - Facebook Messenger and WhatsApp in particular - has provided phishers with a new method of attack.

-Attackers don't even need to use emails or instant messaging apps in order to meet the end goal of distributing malware or stealing credentials - the internet connected nature of the modern way phone means text messages are also an effective attack vector.
+Attackers don't even need to use emails or instant messaging apps in order to meet the end goal of distributing malware or stealing credentials - the internet-connected nature of modern communications means text messages are also an effective attack vector.

-A SMS phishing - or Smishing - attack works in much the same way as an email attack, presenting the victim with a fraudulent offer or fake warning as a malicious incentive to click through to a malicious URL.
+SMS phishing - or smishing - attacks work in much the same way as an email attack; presenting the victim with a fraudulent offer or fake warning as an incentive to click through to a malicious URL.

-The nature of text messaging means the smishing message is short and designed to grab the attention of the victim, often with the aim of panicking them into clicking on the phishing URL within.
-A common attack by smishers is to pose as a bank and fraudulently warn that the victim's account has been closed, had finances from it withdrawn or is otherwise compromised.
+The nature of text messaging means the smishing message is short and designed to grab the attention of the victim, often with the aim of panicking them into clicking on the phishing URL.
+A common attack by smishers is to pose as a bank and fraudulently warn that the victim's account has been closed, had cash withdrawn or is otherwise compromised.

-The truncated nature of the message often doesn't provide the victim with enough information to realise the message is fraudulent, especially when text messages don't contain tell-tale signs such as a sender address.
+The truncated nature of the message often doesn't provide the victim with enough information to analyse whether the message is fraudulent, especially when text messages don't contain tell-tale signs such as a sender address.

 Once the victim has clicked on the link, the attack works in the same way as a regular phishing attack, with the victim duped into handing over their information and credentials to the perpetrator.

+In a prominent example of cryptocurrency phishing, one criminal group conducted a campaign that copied the front of Ethereum wallet website MyEtherWallet and encouraged users to enter their login details and private key.

+Once this information has been gathered, an automatic script automatically created the fund transfer by pressing the buttons like a legitimate user would, but all while the activity remained hidden from the user until it was too late.
+The theft of cryptocurrency in phishing campaigns like this and other attacks is costing millions.

-How to spot a phishing attack
+How can I spot a phishing attack?

-The whole point of attackers carrying out phishing attacks is to use deception in order to trick victims into compromising themselves, be it by installing malware onto the network, handing over login credentials or parting with financial data.

-While at its heart phishing remains one of the most basic forms of cyber attack, the simple fact of the matter is that it works - and it's been working for over two decades.
+At the core of phishing attacks, regardless of the technology or the particular target, is deception.

 While many in the information security sector might raise an eyebrow when it comes to the lack of sophistication of some phishing campaigns, it's easy to forget that there are billions of internet users - and everyday there are people who are only accessing the internet for the first time.

+SEE: Personally identifiable information (PII): What it is, how it's used, and how to protect it

-Large swathes of internet users therefore won't even be aware about the potential threat of phishing, let alone that they might be targeted by attackers using it - why would they even suspect that the message in their inbox isn't actually from the organisation or even friend it says it's from?
+Large swathes of internet users therefore won't even be aware about the potential threat of phishing, let alone that they might be targeted by attackers using it.
+Why would they even suspect that the message in their inbox isn't actually from the organisation or friend it claims to be from?

-But while some phishing campaigns are so sophisticated and specially crafted that the message looks totally authentic, there are some key give-aways in less advanced campaigns which can make it obvious to spot an attempted attack.
+But while some phishing campaigns are so sophisticated and specially crafted that the message looks totally authentic, there are some key give-aways in less advanced campaigns that can make it obvious to spot an attempted attack.

 Signs of phishing: Poor spelling and grammar